 A $100 deposit is required to reserve space in the workshop.
 The balance is due six weeks prior to the start date.
 Refund requests arriving six weeks or greater before the start date will result in loss of deposit.
 Refund requests arriving four to six weeks prior to the start date will result in a 50% loss of the workshop fee.
 No refunds will be provided for requests arriving less than four weeks prior to the start date.
 All refund requests must be submitted in writing via email to email@example.com.

 WHAT IS INCLUDED

 All instruction and location guiding.
-We will send you a trip checklist to assist with preparations.
+Upon receipt of your deposit, we will send you a trip checklist to assist with preparations.
 The workshop is provided under a Commercial Use Authorization from Death Valley National Park.

 WHAT IS NOT INCLUDED

 Nation Park entrance fee ($15-$55 per person depending on mode: https://www.nps.gov/deva/planyourvisit/fees-2016.htm), airfare, lodging, car rentals, camping gear (if camping), camera gear, and meals are not included, nor are any items of a personal nature.
 Participants will be required to transport themselves to and from our meeting location at Stovepipe Wells, California (in Death Valley National Park).